Co-op Refinery Complex: Upgrader

 The energy crisis of the 1970s demonstrated the vulnerability of Canada to imported oil, as the price of crude oil escalated and domestic supplies of light sweet crude dwindled.
-Saskatchewan and Canada were determined to secure the nation's energy future by developing the vast reserves of heavy oil.
+Saskatchewan and Canada were determined to secure the nation's energy future by developing the vast reserves of conventional heavy crude oil in the Western Canada Sedimentary Basin.
+This included the deposits straddling the Alberta-Saskatchewan border surrounding Lloydminster.
 To do so, the country needed a heavy oil upgrader to change heavy crude into a product suitable for further processing by conventional refineries.

 After intensive studies, it was agreed that an upgrader would be integrated with CRC's existing refining units.
 Integrating the upgrader with the Co-op Refinery reduced the cost of the Upgrader Project to about $700 million—or about half of what would have cost to build a stand-alone upgrader.
-CRC continued to own its refining units and also became a partner with the Saskatchewan government in the ownership of the NewGrade Energy Incorporated Heavy Oil Upgrader.
+CRC continued to own its refining units and also became a partner with the Saskatchewan government's Crown Investments Corporation in the ownership of NewGrade Energy Inc., whose sole asset would be the NewGrade Heavy Oil Upgrader (NewGrade Upgrader).
 The Canadian federal government supported the project through loan guarantees.

 Construction officially began in October 1985.
 The mega project required hundreds of thousands of hours of engineering and approximately 6,000 tradespeople worked on the site for an estimated 4,500 person years of employment in construction.

-The three-year construction phase was completed on time and on budget, and the Co-op Refinery/Upgrader Complex went on stream in November 1988.
+The three-year construction phase was completed on time and on budget, and the Co-op Refinery/NewGrade Upgrader Complex went on stream in November 1988.
 The facility was the first upgrader built in Saskatchewan.
-On November 1, 2007, CCRL bought out the 50% interest held by the Crown for $383.1 million.
+On November 1, 2007, CCRL bought out the 50% interest held by Crown Investments Corporation for $383.1 million, with the NewGrade name eventually phased out and the upgrader simply being a unit of the CCRL Refinery Complex.

+As of 2021, the CCRL upgrader processes 60000 oilbbl/d of naturally occurring heavy crude from Western Canada into a synthetic crude, a product that is lighter (measured in API gravity), and sweeter (lower sulphur content) than the heavy crude; the output is sent as feedstock to the onsite CCRL refinery, which was built to handle naturally occurring light sweet crude.

 Section V Expansion

-In 2008, Federated Co-operatives Limited (FCL) announced a major expansion to the Refinery.
-The Section V expansion and associated revamps led to over $2.7 billion in new investment into the refinery's infrastructure.
+In January 2008, Federated Co-operatives Limited (FCL) announced a major project, known at the Section V expansion, to increase the then-100,000 oilbbl/d processing capacity of the refinery to a throughput of 130,000 oilbbl/d.